-Just to collect rainwater without making it easy to be used does not help much.
+Just collecting rainwater without making it easy to be used does not help much.
 We collect the water not to just have it, but to use it.
-Every barrel in our place has a faucet in the bottom.
-We also like to attach a short house to it for easier filling a watering can.
+Every barrel in our place has a spigot in the bottom.
+We also like to attach a short hose to it for easier filling a watering can.

 To use gravity better, it also helps to elevate the tank for increased pressure.
 The water flow this way is much faster and it’s more enjoyable to use.